oksanagit/Hello_test/README.md

   We would like to extend Linux partion, which happened to be the boot partition as well, and the only way to do this is to delete all partions, and recreate them again.
   <pre><code>
   # fdisk /dev/sdb
   </code></pre>
-  1.
-  2. Delete by pressin "d" and accepting the default suggestion 5, them 2, then 1.
+  1. Delete by pressing "d" and accepting the default suggestion 5, them 2, then 1.
-  3. Press "n" to create new partion, 'p' for primary,Last  1, offered default, fist sector offered 2048,since you have to perserve your boot partion beginning, and accept default for your last sector.
+  2. Press "n" to create new partion, 'p' for primary,Last  1, offered default, fist sector offered 2048,since you have to perserve your boot partion beginning, and accept default for your last sector.
 Your total size is less then you expected, SD card vendors a bit creative with the size definition.
-  4. press w to write changes and exit
+  3. press w to write changes and exit

   Now you need to resize your file system to use all available space.
-If you run #resize2fs /dev/sdb1, you will be aske to run e2fsck first.
+If you run #resize2fs /dev/sdb1, you will be asked to run e2fsck first.
   <pre><code>
   #e2fsck -f /dev/sdb1
   </code></pre>